smorenospace/SlurmTorchHarmony/README.md

         sbatch launch_slurm_with_torchrun.sh

-Before the torchrun statement this generates the following slurm configuration (left next image):
+Before the torchrun statement, the execution of the previous command generates the following slurm configuration (left next image):

 <h1 align="center">
         <img src="https://github.com/smorenospace/SlurmTorchHarmony/assets/169695104/a08a8b8c-571b-4b91-b8a5-5071a0bf6258" alt="torchrun" width="340" height="240">